TGV: TGV Duplex

 The TGV Duplex power cars use a more streamlined nose than previous TGVs.

 The Duplex was built to increase TGV capacity without increasing train length or the number of trains.
+A contemporary report described the design as offering 45% more seats than a single-deck trainset of the same length.
 Each carriage has two levels, with access doors at the lower level taking advantage of low French platforms.
 A staircase gives access to the upper level, where the gangway between carriages is located.
 There are 512 seats per set.
-On busy routes such as Paris-Marseille they are operated in pairs, providing 1,024 seats in two Duplex sets or 800 in a Duplex set plus a Reseau set.
+On busy routes such as Paris-Marseille they are operated in pairs, providing 1,024 seats in two Duplex sets or 800 in a Duplex set plus a Réseau set.
 Each set has a wheelchair accessible compartment.

 After a lengthy development process starting in 1988 (during which they were known as the TGV-2N) the original batch of 30 was built between 1995 and 1998.
 Further deliveries started in 2000 with the Duplex fleet now totaling 160 units, making it the backbone of the SNCF TGV-fleet.
 They weigh 380 tonnes and are 200 m long, made up of two power cars and eight carriages.
 Extensive use of aluminum means that they weigh not much more than the TGV Réseau sets they supplement.
 The bi-current power cars provide 8,800 kW, and they have a slightly increased speed of 320 km/h.

 Duplex TGVs run on all of French high-speed lines.

 TGV POS

 TGV POS have the newer power cars unlike a TGV Réseau.

-TGV POS (Paris-Ostfrankreich-Süddeutschland or Paris-Eastern France-Southern Germany) are used on the LGV Est.
+TGV POS (Paris-Ostfrankreich-Süddeutschland or Paris-Eastern France-Southern Germany) were initially used on the LGV Est to Germany.
+In 2012, they have been transferred to Lyria services to Switzerland.
+Between 2019 and their retirement, they have operated on the LGV Nord.

 They consist of two Duplex power cars with eight TGV Réseau-type carriages, with a power output of 9,600 kW and a top speed of 320 km/h.
 Unlike TGV-A, TGV-R and TGV-D, they have asynchronous motors, and isolation of an individual motor is possible in case of failure.

+Since 2022, the coaches have gradually been replaced with Duplex coaches, creating a new TGV POS-Duplex series.